coderefinery/manuals/online-training.md

 - Co-hosts, breakout rooms and feedback controls need to be enabled (on website) before the meeting starts.
 If options are reconfigured, the meeting may need to be ended and restarted for them to take effect.
+- Create enough breakout rooms at the beginning since this cannot be easily changed during the meeting.
 - TODO: set up pre-lesson polling? (zoom feature) Maybe unnecessary in view of pre-workshop survey
 - Instructors and helpers should use a reliable camera and microphone.
   Computer microphone might not be enough since audio quality will depend on